Sharp Sobolev regularity of restricted X-ray transforms: Introduction

 It is natural to conjecture the following.

 \begin{conj} Let $d\ge3$ and $1< p < 2$.
 Suppose $\gamma$ is a smooth nondegenerate curve.
 Then, $\mathfrak R$ boundedly maps $L^p$ to $L_\alpha^p$ for $\alpha \le \alpha(p)$. \end{conj}

 Failure of $L^p$--$L_\alpha^p$ boundedness for $\alpha> \alpha(p)$ can be shown by a slight modification of the examples in \cite{PS06}.
-See Proposition \ref{nece}.
-The following is our main result which verifies the conjecture except some endpoint cases.
+(See Proposition \ref{nece} below.)
+The following is our main result which verifies the conjecture except for some endpoint cases in every dimension $d\ge 3$.